roubles/macmounter/README.md

 ## Password management

-It is not recommended to store your password in cleartext in the config files. macmounter provides simple shell scripts to use mac's keychain to store passwords.
+It is not recommended to store your password in cleartext in the config files. macmounter provides simple shell scripts to use OSX's keychain to store passwords.
 More information is here: https://github.com/roubles/macmounter/wiki/password-management

 ## Architecture/Wiki